sylhare/Type-on-Strap/README.md

 ```

 With `thumbnail`, you can add a smaller image than the `feature-img`.
 If you don't have a thumbnail you can still use the same image as the feature one.
+Or use the gulp task to create it.

 The background used when `color` is set comes from `lineart.png` from [xukimseven](https://github.com/xukimseven)
 you can edit it in the config file (`_config.yml > color_image`).
 If you want another one, put it in `/assets/img` as well.